fenglinliu2022fall/fenglinliu2022fall.github.io/index.md

 # Biography
 Fenglin Liu is a Master student at Peking University.
 His research interests include Natural Language Processing and Deep Learning.
 Currently, he works on: 1) Multi-Modal (especially visual) Natural Language Generation; 2) Representation Learning for Multi-Modal (especially visual) NLP; 3) Unsupervised Learning for NLP.

-He has published over ten papers in premier AI conferences and has provided seven reviews for premier AI conferences.
+He has published over ten papers in premier AI conferences and has been invited to contribute to seven premier AI conferences as a Senior Program Committee member (SPC) or Program Committee member (PC).

 # Research Interests